-Our board of directors and our stockholders have approved the ESPP.
+We expect our board of directors and stockholders will approve the ESPP prior to completion of this offering.
 The purpose of the ESPP is to retain the services of new employees and secure the services of new and existing employees while providing incentives for such individuals to exert maximum efforts toward our success.

 Following this offering, the ESPP authorizes the issuance of shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-We have reserved an aggregate of 556,000 shares of our common stock for issuance under the ESPP.
+We have reserved an aggregate of shares of our common stock for issuance under the ESPP.
 This number is subject to adjustment in the event of a recapitalization, stock split, reverse stock split, reclassification, stock dividend or other change in our capital structure.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2015 (assuming the ESPP becomes effective before such date) through January 1, 2022, by the least of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or (ii) a number determined by our board of directors that is less than (i).
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2015 (assuming the ESPP becomes effective before such date) through January 1, , by the least of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, (ii) shares or (iii) a number determined by our board of directors that is less than (i) or (ii).
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.